UK show puts Schwitters "rubbish" art back in frame

 In 1945 he moved to the picturesque Lake District in northwest England, where he sought to make ends meet by painting portraits of locals and landscapes in a period of his career looked down upon by some in the art establishment.

-Several of his later collages featured brightly coloured cuttings from magazines and food packets sent from the United States.
+Several of his later collages featured brightly colored cuttings from magazines and food packets sent from the United States.

 One, "En Morn", features the printed words "These are the things we are fighting for", an apparent reference to the contrast between perceived post-war plenty in the United States and a rationing system still in place in Britain.